seandogg/seandogg.github.io/index.md

 <!--projects-->
 {% endcomment %}

-## My Web Developer Story
+## My story
+The son of a [C programmer](https://en.wikipedia.org/wiki/C_programming_language), I had access to computers from a very young age (this was during the 80s & 90s - [dial up modems](https://en.wikipedia.org/wiki/Modem), [MS-Dos](https://en.wikipedia.org/wiki/MS-DOS), AOL, and all that).

-I built my first website in 2004.
-After that, I coded web sites as a hobby until 2011, when I founded a health-food product company.
-I built out the online store, implemented product design, branding, handled all marketing, and did the books.
+I built my first website back in 2004 for a non-profit.
+After that, I had a little hustle customizing people's myspace profiles!
+Although a bit embarrasing, this gig actually taught me so much about html and css!

+Later, I designed a health food product and sold it online -- first with WordPress, and later with Shopify in 2012.
+This was when I really fell in love with [Shopify](https://shopify.com) as a "platform".

+---

-In 2013, I sold my share of that company, and "officially" began my career as a web developer at a digital agency in California.
+In 2013, I sold my share of that company, and "officially" started a career as a web developer at a digital agency in California.

 Working for that agency, I developed a better understanding of **WordPress** and **Shopify**, and practiced writing semantic **HTML** and **CSS** in a more professional environment.

-After working at a couple agencies in California as a web developer, I took a break from the agency world, and in 2016 accepted a position at medium/large-size biotech company in a software engineering role.
+After working at a couple agencies in California as a web developer for a few years, I took a break from the agency world, and in 2016 accepted a position at medium/large-size biotech company in a formal software engineering role.

 ---

-Working on the biotech engineering team forced me to learn some deeper aspects programming such as **command line tools**, **git**, **regex**, **working with data & databases**, developing **design systems**, and translating complex business logic into designs.
+Working on a team of 60 engineers helped me to learn some deeper aspects programming such as **command line**, **git**, **regex**, **working with data & large databases**, developing traditional **design systems**, and translating complex business logic into wireframes.

-After that company went through a merge, I returned to agency life, and in 2017 was relocating to San Francisco where I took a position working for a leading Shopify Plus agency.
+After that company went through a merger and big round of layoffs (not my fault), I returned to agency life, and in 2017 was relocating to San Francisco where I took a position working for a leading Shopify Plus agency.

 ---

 In late 2018, I decided following my dream of entrepreneurship would need to happen.

-I left the agency position and with a mini cohort of clients, started my own [tiny agency](https://grizzlypoppy.com).
-Having my own business allowed me and my little family the freedom to move to a rural island in the Pacific Northwest, where we're happily raising our children near the local Waldorf school set amongst the forest and beaches of Puget Sound.
+I left the agency position and started my own [tiny agency](https://grizzlypoppy.com).
+Being my own business allowed me and my little family the freedom to move to a semi-rural island in the Pacific Northwest, where we're happily raising our kids near the local Waldorf school, set amongst the forests, farms, and beaches of Puget Sound.

 ![Sean's image](/assets/img/office.jpg){:.w50}
 My little office (upstairs the restaurant)